The David Letterman Show: Show ending and aftermath

-For the next year, NBC would pay him $1,000,000 ($20,000 a week) to do nothing except not work for someone else without their permission, which including guest-hosting The Tonight Show Starring Johnny Carson on multiple occasions.
+For the next year, NBC paid him $1,000,000 ($20,000 a week) to do nothing except not work for someone else without their permission, which included guest-hosting The Tonight Show Starring Johnny Carson on multiple occasions.
 Letterman's next program, Late Night premiered on February 1, 1982, replacing Tom Snyder's Tomorrow program.

 Episode status

-Approximately 83 episodes (of the 90 produced) are held in the archives of Letterman's production company, Worldwide Pants in New York City; a brief clip from the finale was shown on Letterman's 15th anniversary show in 1997, and several episodes were featured as interstitials on the Late Show's final episode in 2015.
+Approximately 83 of the 90 episodes produced are held in the archives of Letterman's production company, Worldwide Pants; a brief clip from the finale was shown on Letterman's 15th anniversary show in 1997, and similarly brief clips from several episodes were featured as interstitials on the Late Show's final episode in 2015.
 Some episodes are available for on-site viewing at the Paley Center for Media in New York.
 In 2022, Letterman started releasing interviews from this program (in addition to his later shows) on his official YouTube channel, after longtime Letterman-archivist Don Giller did this on his own fan channel.